 There are a number of benefits to practicing a buy and hold investment strategy from its simplicity, to tax savings, to avoiding emotional investing.

 As a result of its passive nature, the buy and hold strategy can mesh well with investments such as low cost index funds that track an index and provide investors with a diverse basket of investments to help them build their portfolios.

-When investors sell a stock they owe taxes—known as capital gains taxes—on whatever gains that stock has made in value.
-The amount they pay depends in part of how long the investor held the stock.
+When investors sell a stock, they owe taxes — known as capital gains taxes — on whatever gains that stock has made in value.
+The amount they pay depends in part on how long the investor held the stock.

 Other cost savings:

-A buy and hold strategy might save investors money in other ways.
+Buy and hold investing might save investors money in other ways.
 Investors may incur fees when they buy and sell stocks and other securities.
 If the investor pursues an active trading strategy with frequent buying and selling, these fees can add up quickly.
 Infrequent trading in a buy and hold strategy minimizes these costs.

 Helps protect against emotional investing:

 Emotional investing is the tendency for investors to make decisions based on emotions like fear or greed.
 For example, when markets are down, investors may panic and pull their money out of the market.
 Doing so can lock in losses and mean missing out on subsequent market rebounds.
 Conversely, an investor might see a particular stock doing really well and buy it when it is potentially overvalued.

 This tendency to follow emotions over rational thinking can lead investors down a path that ultimately derails their investment plans.
 A buy and hold strategy can help combat this tendency.

 If an investor knows they won’t be selling a stock for years or even decades to come, they don’t have to worry about making decisions to buy and sell in the short-term, even when market conditions get tough.